rf-MLquests/facial-emotion-recognition/README.md

 ## Kind of Models Included:

-- Convolutional Neural Network
+- Convolutional Neural Network trained from scratch
-- Vision Transformer
+- Vision Transformer trained from scratch

 ## TODOs:

-- Consider fine-tuning a larger, pre-trained model and see if we can get more performance gains
+- Fine tune a pre-trained EfficientNet model on the dataset
+- Fine tune a pre-trained Vision Transformer model on the dataset